takeshishimada/BZObjectStore/README.md

 BZObjectStore automatically stores your models to SQLite tables and provides useful options to your application.

 ## Requirements
-Targeting either iOS 5.1 and above
+Targeting either iOS 5.1 and above and ARC.

 ## Summary
 - Easy to use